Tonya Palermo, PhD

 Jessica Fales, PhD

-Dr. Jessica Fales is an Assistant Professor at Washington State University in Vancouver.
+Dr. Jessica Fales is an assistant professor at Washington State University Vancouver.

 Amy Lewandowski Holley, PhD